John P. LaWare

 John P. LaWare (February 20, 1928 - December 13, 2004) was an American banker who served as a member of the Federal Reserve Board of Governors from 1988 to 1995.

 Early life and education

 LaWare was a native of Columbus, Wisconsin.
 He was born on February 20, 1928.
-After receiving a B.A. in biology from Harvard College in 1950, he earned a M.A. in political science from the University of Pennsylvania in 1951, after which he was in the U.S. Air Force during the Korean War.
+After receiving a B.A. in biology from Harvard College in 1950, he earned an M.A. in political science from the University of Pennsylvania in 1951, after which he was in the U.S. Air Force during the Korean War.

 Banking career

 In 1953, LaWare joined Chemical Bank, where he worked for 25 years, rising to senior vice president of marketing.
 In 1978, he joined Shawmut Bank in Boston, Massachusetts, as president.
 Two years later, he became chairman and CEO of both Shawmut Bank in Boston and its holding company, Shawmut Corporation.
 During his time at Shawmut, he was chairman of the Massachusetts Business Roundtable, chairman of the Massachusetts Bankers Association and Children's Hospital in Boston.
 He was also a director of the Federal Reserve Bank of Boston.